SAP/jenkins-library/README.md

 # Description

+Should not be merged.
+Only dummy pull request.

 An efficient software development process is vital for success in building business applications on SAP Cloud Platform or SAP on-premise platforms.
 SAP addresses this need for efficiency with project "Piper".
 The goal of project